 You’ll notice I still haven’t mentioned another available socket found next to the serial ports: The Parallel Port.
 This port happens to be much faster (8-bit at 80 MHz vs 1-bit at 32 MHz) which may be the reason Nintendo called it Hi-Speed Port.
 But the most unusual part is that this port is not interfaced through EXI, but through ARAM!

-The only official accessory known to date is the famous Game Boy Player which plugged in as an extra floor on the bottom of the case, it contained the cre hardware to natively play Game Boy and Game Boy Advance games.
-The Player works by doing all the heavy work and then drawing a frame to ARAM (like a frame-buffer) which the GameCube forwards to XDR in order to display it.
+The only official accessory known to date is the famous Game Boy Player which plugged in as an extra floor under the Gamecube, it contained the necessary hardware to natively play Game Boy and Game Boy Advance games.
+The Player works by doing all the heavy work itself and then sending the results (frames and audio data) to ARAM which the GameCube forwards to the respective components for display/sound.

 I found it worth pointing out that no matter how many accessories you connect, the console will always keep its cubic shape (or at least attempt to).

-Upon turning on the console, the CPU will start loading an operating system called Dolphin OS found on the BIOS/IPL chip, this is a very minimal OS that will take care of initialising the hardware and providing some useful system calls and global variables (most of which will be referenced implicitly while using the official SDK).
+Upon turning on the console, the CPU will start loading an operating system called Dolphin OS found on the BIOS/IPL chip, this is a very minimal OS that will take care of initialising the hardware and providing some convenient system calls and global variables for games to use.
+Games developed using the official SDK will implicitly execute these calls during low-level operations.

 Nintendo provided developers with lots of tools to assist (and encourage) the development of games for their console: